When Merritt Square Mall opened in 1970, it was Brevard County's biggest new retail bet.

 The waterfall sat inside Merritt Square Mall, at 777 East Merritt Island Causeway in Merritt Island, Brevard County, Florida.

-It opened July 9, 1970, as Brevard County's first major enclosed shopping mall, on the State Road 520 corridor that runs across the island between the mainland and the beaches.
+It opened July 9, 1970, as one of Brevard County's big enclosed shopping malls, on the State Road 520 corridor that runs across the island between the mainland and the beaches.

 The ground it stood on had been marsh.